Managing Logistics and Audits in Freight Companies

 Other Internal Audits

-Some internal audits fall outside of pure logistics or freight invoice audits.
+Some internal audits fall outside of freight invoice audits.

 Additional components of an internal freight audit include more long-term audit planning, standardized reporting and communication of results, and timely follow-up on findings.

-Supply Chain Brain identifies five core tenets of achieving supply chain excellence, which can be summarized in the following areas.
+Supply Chain Brain identifies five core tenets of achieving supply chain excellence, summarized in the following areas.

-• Remaining Customer-centric: Remembering that the purpose of the business is to serve the customer guides the operations and logistics.
+• Remaining Customer-centric: Remembering that the purpose of the business is to serve the customer guides the operations.

 • Market Segmentation: Treating different market segments appropriately ultimately improves ROI.